times-ukraine/tables-info/README.md

-# tim-tables-info
+# tables-info
-Info on how to process TIM results tables
+Info on how to process TIMES-Ukraine results tables